c-blake/batch/README.md

 unimplemented/always failing call can skip blocks meant as an error/alternate paths.
 This allows representing a great many multi-call-programs.

-This kind of interface is easy to "emulate" in pure user-space code when the deployment system has no `sys_batch` available.  `include/linux/batch.h` has such an emulator activated by `BATCH_EMUL` being set.
+This kind of interface is easy to "emulate" in pure user-space code when a deployment system has no `sys_batch` available.  `include/linux/batch.h` has such an emulator activated by `BATCH_EMUL` being set.
+Such emulation is also useful to benchmark improvement due to the system call.

 That is fairly abstract.
 A demo [`total.c`](examples/total.c) may help.
 Another example is file tree walking (ftw) when user code needs file metadata